kranthikirang/prom-docker/README.md

 * Update the label values in prometheus.json and alertmanager.json.
 * Update the node-exporter.json with other node-exporter targets and labels.

+## Enable SSL to nginx-proxy

+* Create a certs directory inside config directory.
+* Make sure certs directory contains the .crt and .key starting with the node fqdn name.
+For an exmaple if the nodename is foo.bar.com then the cert is going to be foo.bar.com.crt and key is going to be foo.bar.com.key

 ## RUN complete stack

 ```